QTH 1

 Position while hiking

 I used to send my position by APRS on 144,800 MHz before.
 I do not do it anymore.
-Nowadays, if I want to send my position, I do it manually via DMR repeater in the range by pressing the preprogrammed button on Hytera radio or by pressing PTT.
+Nowadays, if I want to send my position, I do it manually via DMR repeater in the range by pressing the preprogrammed button or by pressing PTT.
 The callsign shown on the APRS map is OM8KT-7.

 Another possibility is sending the position from the cell phone as OM8KT-5 if there is a data coverage but I use it very rarely while hiking to save the battery in the phone.